+3 / 1 1

-6. This voting paper, duly completed, must be delivered (by post or by hand) to (insert address)
+6. addres This voting paper, duly completed, must be delivered (by post or by hand) to (insert is)

 So as to arrive by no later than (insert date)

-Voting g papers may be delivered in person or by post.
+Voting papers may be delivered in person or by post.

 Signature of Voter

 Full Name (in BLOCK CAPITALS)

 Address

-(Member of deanery synod)
+(Member of ...... deanery synod)

-SUGGESTED GUIDANCE ON THE METHOD OF VOTING IN ELECTIONS TO THE GENERAL SYNOD
+ANNEX F - SUGGESTED GUIDANCE ON THE METHOD OF VOTING IN ELECTIONS